hSaria/ChromaTerm/.github/README.md

   regex: hello.+world
   color: f#ff0000

 - description: Color the foreground and background for "there" and make it bold.
-Paint "buddy" red.
+Paint "buddy" red
   regex: Hey (there), (buddy)
   color:
     1: b#abcabc f#123123 bold